 8.8 Protect labour rights and promote safe and secure working environments for all workers, including migrant workers, in particular women migrants, and those in precarious employment.

-- Indicator 8.8.1 Frequency rates of fatal and non-fatal occupational injuries, by sex and migrant status
+- Indicator 8.8.1 Fatal and non-fatal occupational injuries per 100,000 workers, by sex and migrant status

 - Indicator 8.8.2 Level of national compliance with labour rights (freedom of association and collective bargaining) based on International Labour Organization (ILO) textual sources and national legislation, by sex and migrant status

 8.9 By 2030, devise and implement policies to promote sustainable tourism that creates jobs and promotes local culture and products.

 8.10 Strengthen the capacity of domestic financial institutions to encourage and expand access to banking, insurance and financial services for all.

 - Indicator 8.10.1 a) Number of commercial bank branches per 100,000 adults and b) number of automated teller machines (ATMs) per 100,000 adults

 - Indicator 8.10.2 Proportion of adults (15 years and older) with an account at a bank or other financial institution or with a mobile-money-service provider